vasilakisfil/Introspected-REST/README.md

 ```

 Notice how we define the pagination, by referencing parts of the user's `meta` object.
-We don't treat the client as stupid but smart enough to understand what it has to do for its part.
+We don't treat the clients as stupid but smart enough to understand what they need to do on their part to get what they want.